n8henrie/n8henrie.github.io/_posts/2014-07-31-omnifocus-2-applescript-search-all-tasks.md

 categories:
 - tech
 ---
-**Bottom Line:** A few tweaks to my OmniFocus 2 “Search All Tasks” AppleScript.<!--more-->
+**Bottom Line:** A few tweaks to my OmniFocus 2 "Search All Tasks" AppleScript.<!--more-->

-Most of my readers know I’m a big fan of [OmniFocus](http://n8henrie.com/tag/omnifocus/ "OmniFocus - n8henrie.com").
-Lately I’ve been trying to get used to <a target="_blank" href="https://itunes.apple.com/us/app/omnifocus-2/id867299399?mt=12&uo=4&at=10l5H6" title="OmniFocus 2">OmniFocus 2</a>, with a few little bumps along the way.
+Most of my readers know I'm a big fan of [OmniFocus](http://n8henrie.com/tag/omnifocus/ "OmniFocus - n8henrie.com").
+Lately I've been trying to get used to <a target="_blank" href="https://itunes.apple.com/us/app/omnifocus-2/id867299399?mt=12&uo=4&at=10l5H6" title="OmniFocus 2">OmniFocus 2</a>, with a few little bumps along the way.
 One issue was that I had an AppleScript to search all tasks that I used all the time in OmniFocus (1) that quit working.

 The script is a standalone AppleScript that I run with a <a target="_blank" href="http://qsapp.com/" title="Quicksilver — Mac OS X at your Fingertips">Quicksilver</a> trigger, but would work equally well with whatever hotkey / keyboard shortcut setup you prefer.
-Because the script first activates OmniFocus, I can invoked this from whatever screen or app I’m using, and it appropriately bring OmniFocus into focus and finds the task in question.
-It’s without a doubt my most used OmniFocus script, so having it broken was a bummer.
+Because the script first activates OmniFocus, I can invoked this from whatever screen or app I'm using, and it appropriately bring OmniFocus into focus and finds the task in question.
+It's without a doubt my most used OmniFocus script, so having it broken was a bummer.

 Luckily for me, a few of the kind folks at the new OmniGroup forums <a target="_blank" href="https://discourse.omnigroup.com/t/applescript-request-one-click-search-all/3693">helped me out</a> and got it mostly working again.
-However, today I realized that, presumably due to the new way OmniFocus 2 separates the inbox from projects, the script was appropriately searching “all projects” but missing tasks in the inbox — which didn’t used to be a problem.
+However, today I realized that, presumably due to the new way OmniFocus 2 separates the inbox from projects, the script was appropriately searching "all projects" but missing tasks in the inbox — which didn't used to be a problem.

 I decided to tinker around a bit, and as usual got frustrated with AppleScript (Python just makes everything else seem so difficult).
 Then, I realized that instead of trying to script all of the view options to ensure all tasks were visible (including the inbox), I could just make a new perspective, set all my view options with the GUI.
-Then, all I had to do was figure out how to activate the perspective in the script, which wasn’t too bad.
+Then, all I had to do was figure out how to activate the perspective in the script, which wasn't too bad.

 I added two new perspectives, one to search all tasks (including completed), and one to search only remaining tasks (default).
 As currently written, **you have to name the perspective the same thing as the button names in the script** (`Search Remaining` and `Search All` as currently written), but that could easily be changed if you wanted.
 The settings I used for my perspectives are in the comments at the top of the script.